LeToNode/Play2.0-CN-doc/scalaGuide/main/forms/ScalaFormHelpers.md

 </div>
 ```

 > **Note:** This is just a sample.
-You can make it as complicated as you need it.
+You can make it as complicated as you need.
 You also have access to the original field using `@elements.field`.

 Now create a `FieldConstructor` using this template function: